-- 1. Locate the report you want to schedule in the repository. - 2.
-Right-click the report and select Schedule... from the context menu, or if the report already has a schedule, click the schedule icon .
+- 1. Locate the report or dashboard you want to schedule in the repository. - 2.
+Right-click the report or dashboard and select Schedule... from the context menu, or if it already has a schedule, click the schedule icon (1).
 The Scheduled Jobs page appears.